Song

 How much did Sweet Child O' Mine make in total?

-Sweet Child O' Mine is currently modeled at Lifetime value depends on how long Sweet Child O' Mine keeps playlist, search, and catalog demand beyond the current annual modeled range. in lifetime earnings, based on the annual range and long-tail replay assumptions shown on this page.
+Sweet Child O' Mine does not have a public audited lifetime total.
+Lifetime value depends on how long Sweet Child O' Mine keeps playlist, search, and catalog demand beyond the current annual modeled range.

 How much does Sweet Child O' Mine make per stream?